wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/sharing-and-reusing/create-a-connection-to-a-genai-service.md

 ## Create a Connection to a GenAI Service

-To use a GenAI Service in your Choreo component, you first need to create a connection.
+To use a GenAI Service in your {{ product_name }} component, you first need to create a connection.

 1. In the left navigation menu, click Connections.